TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Configuration/Index.rst

    );

-This overwrites the default configuration shown in the first example for classes located in the namespace "\TYPO3\Examples\Controller".
+This overwrites the default configuration shown in the first example for classes located in the namespace "\Documentation\Examples\Controller".

 For extension "foo" with key "tx_foo" (not using namespaces), the configuration would be located at: